Blast from the Past

 Except, I don’t seem to be leaving.
 Despite the fact that you’re endlessly walking through snow and bleak locations (did the lead dev break up with his girlfriend the day he set on the design?) there’s hundreds of distractions which are incredibly detailed, sometimes opening up into such massive and unexpected areas you think Bethesda forgot to make you pay to unlock it.

-Skyrim is a bleak and murky place to trudge through but you find locations of just startling beauty, lovely little moments or random quests and like any good open-worlder, you can never walk in a straight line because there’s so much pulling you in every direction.
-It does often seem as if Skyrim’s reach exceeds its grasp - they built a huge world but only half-filled it while the other half occasionally seems unfinished – particularly around the NPCs who repeat lines, walk over dead bodies and behave like AI from a decade ago - often Skyrim feels like a façade, like you’re at some medieval fete, while some stuff just seems fantasy game rather than fantasy world; the much-hyped Dragon shouts are really just magic spells that often make no sense - shouts are dragon language but why do they have a word for 'faster weapon strikes'?
+Skyrim is a bleak and murky place to trudge through but you find locations of just startling beauty, lovely little moments or random quests.
+It does often seem as if Skyrim’s reach exceeds its grasp - they built a huge world but only half-filled it while the other half occasionally seems unfinished – Skyrim feels like a façade, like you’re at some medieval fete, while some stuff just seems fantasy game rather than fantasy world; the much-hyped Dragon shouts are really just magic spells that often make no sense - shouts are dragon language but why do they have a word for 'faster weapon strikes'?
 Mostly you just use them for fun like the infamous "Fus Ro Dah!" yell.
 Yet, I’m still not leaving.

 There’s a real sense you can just ‘live’ here.
-Build a house, adopt kids, get a wife, build weapons and armour, do random quests, farm, fish, walk.
+Build a house, adopt kids, get a partner, build weapons and armour, do random quests, farm, fish, walk.
 And the cities, while often bleak and depressing are always intricate, original and easy to just wander around.
 Everything you find has just this level of lived-in detail to it, even down to the sounds of the wind when you cross barren wastelands, or the rustling of trees.
 There's something compelling about it.
 I don't want to leave.
+I just wish there was something of substance to do here.

 I still dislike Skyrim; but I love the world.
 The devs were right; it’s not all about Dragons.
 I think what keeps drawing me back to Skyrim is the idea of it – an incredibly detailed, living world in a misty and intriguing environment, filled with dragons, giant spiders and folks just living alongside me.
 To play, it is boring, linear, half-baked and goes nowhere.
 But that’s okay because I can go my own way; turn off the mission markers and see what you can find.